grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 The annotations define how gRPC services map to the JSON request and response.
 When using protocol buffers, each RPC must define the HTTP method and path using the `google.api.http` annotation.

-So you will need to add `import "google/api/http.proto";` to the gRPC proto file.
+So we will need to add the `google/api/http.proto` import to the proto file.
+We also need to add the HTTP->gRPC mapping we want.
+In this case, we're mapping `POST /v1/example/echo` to our `SayHello` rpc.

 ```proto
 syntax = "proto3";